 How to Apply This to Your Business

 At the start, you do not need complicated features.
 People just want to have the staples delivered quickly.
 So pay attention to the Core Features first.
-In the current situation, you do not even need to prove your startup idea.
-It is clear that any grocery delivery app that serves its purpose will succeed.
-When the situation stabilizes, you will be able to modify and improve your website with more sophisticated features.
+Later, when you make sure that your business is growing you will be able to modify and improve your app with more sophisticated features.

-We know how hard it is to start a new business in the times of a crisis.
+As a development company that has built more than 200 projects, we know how hard it is to start a new business.
 So, from our side, we are ready to provide all our development experience and help you understand how to build a company like Instacart fast without compromising on quality.